ALBERT LEA, Minn. – A Mason City man is sentenced for stealing from the Albert Lea Walmart.

 - Teen pleads guilty to Mason City gunfire

-- Mason City man pleads not guilty to Fertile destruction
+- Accused Mason City burglar pleads not guilty

 - Mason City man pleads not guilty to bike theft sting